 REFERENCES

 Cialdella, N., Jacobson, M. and Penot, E. (2023).
 Economics of agroforestry: links between nature and society.
-Agroforest Syst.
-Available online: https://link.springer.com/article/10.1007/s10457-023-00829-z#citeas (accessed on 17 March 2023).
+Agroforest Syst 97: 273-277.

-Current, D., Lutz, E., Scherr, S., and UNDP (1995).
-Costs, benefits and farmer adoption of agroforestry: Project experience in Central America and the Caribbean.
-World Bank Group, Washington, D.C., USA. рр.
-212. Available online: https://link.springer.com/article/10.1007/BF00708915 (accessed on 10 March 2023).
+Current, D., Lutz, E. and Scherr, S. (1995).
+Costs, benefits and farmer adoption of agroforestry: Project experience in Central America and the Caribbean, World Bank Group, Washington D.C., USA. рр.
+212.

 Gosling, E., Reith, E., Knoke, T., Gerique, A., and Paul, C. (2020).
 Exploring farmer perceptions of agroforestry via multi-objective optimisation: a test application in Eastern Panama.
 Agroforest Syst 94: 2003–2020.

 Hillbrand, А., Borelli, S., Conigliaro M., and Olivier, A. (2017).
-Agroforestry for landscape restoration: Exploring the potential of agroforestry to enhance the sustainability and resilience of degraded landscapes.
-Food and Agriculture Organization of the United Nations (FAO), Rome, Italy. рр.
-22. Available online: https://www.fao.org/3/i7374e/i7374e.pdf (accessed on 10 March 2023).
+Agroforestry for landscape restoration: Exploring the potential of agroforestry to enhance the sustainability and resilience of degraded landscapes, Food and Agriculture Organization of the United Nations (FAO), Rome, Italy. рр.
+22.

 Korneeva, E.A.
 (2022).
 Economic Assessment and Management of Agroforestry Productivity from the Perspective of Sustainable Land Use in the South of the Russian Plain.
 Forests 13(2): 172.